-Amazon SageMaker JumpStart helps you quickly and easily get started with machine learning.
+Amazon SageMaker JumpStart helps you quickly and easily get started with ML.
 SageMaker JumpStart provides a set of solutions for the most common use cases that can be deployed readily with just a few clicks.
-The solutions are fully customizable and showcase the use of AWS CloudFormation templates and reference architectures so you can accelerate your machine learning journey.
-SageMaker JumpStart also supports one-click deployment and fine-tuning of more than 150 popular open source models such as transformer, object detection, and image classification models.
+The solutions are fully customizable and showcase the use of AWS CloudFormation templates and reference architectures so you can accelerate your ML journey.
+SageMaker JumpStart also supports one-click deployment and fine-tuning of more than 150 popular open-source models such as transformer, object detection, and image classification models.

-Amazon SageMaker JumpStart includes 150+ pre-trained open source models from PyTorch Hub & TensorFlow Hub.
-For vision tasks such as image classification and object detection, you can leverage models such as ResNet, MobileNet, and Single-Shot Detector (SSD).
+Amazon SageMaker JumpStart includes 150+ pre-trained open-source models from PyTorch Hub and TensorFlow Hub.
+For vision tasks such as image classification and object detection, you can use models such as ResNet, MobileNet, and Single-Shot Detector (SSD).
 For text tasks such as sentence classification, text classification, and question answering, you can use models such as BERT, RoBERTa, and DistilBERT.